Skip to main content

 Approval process

-The Slack workspace admin will receive an alert from Slackbot for the request.
+The Slack workspace admin completes the steps in this section, not the requester.
+The Slack workspace admin receives an alert from Slackbot for the request.
 The CoreWeave Mission Control app requests the following permissions:

-• groups:read to view basic information about private channels that @CoreWeave Mission Control has been added to
+• groups:read to view basic information about private channels that @CoreWeave Mission Control is added to.

 To approve the request, the Slack workspace admin must complete the following steps: